Hourly vs Project Pricing: Which Model Earns More

 If you bill hourly: This is your rate.
 Simple.

-If you bill project pricing: Your project prices are still anchored to hourly thinking.
-You’re estimating hours, multiplying by a rate, and adding a buffer.
-You’re not value-pricing — you’re hourly-pricing with extra steps.
+If you bill using project pricing, your project prices are still anchored in hourly thinking.
+You’re estimating hours, multiplying by a rate, and adding a buffer, which means you’re not value-pricing—you’re just hourly-pricing with extra steps.

 Step 2: Identify which projects had the highest effective rate